IBM/SystemML_Usage/README.md

 # Using Apache SystemML for Machine Learning in a Data Science Experience (DSX) Notebook

-In this developer journey we will use Apache SystemML running on IBM Data Science Experience (DSX) to perform a Machine Learning exercise.
+In this Code Pattern we will use Apache SystemML running on IBM Data Science Experience (DSX) to perform a Machine Learning exercise.
 DSX is an interactive, collaborative, cloud-based environment where data scientists, developers, and others interested in data science can use tools (e.g., RStudio, Jupyter Notebooks, Spark, etc.) to collaborate, share, and gather insight from their data.
 Apache SystemML is a flexible machine learning platform that is optimized to scale with large data sets.

-When you have completed this journey, you will understand how to:
+When you have completed this Code Pattern, you will understand how to:

 * Use [Jupyter Notebooks](http://jupyter.org/) to load, visualize, and analyze data
 * Run Notebooks in [IBM Data Science Experience](https://datascience.ibm.com/)
 * Leverage [Apache SystemML](http://systemml.apache.org) as a machine learning library

-The intended audience for this journey is both application developers and other stakeholders who wish to utilize the power of Data Science quickly and effectively to solve machine learning problems using Apache SystemML.
-Although Apache SystemML provides various out-of-the box algorithms to experiment with, this specific journey will provide a Linear Regression example to demonstrate the ease and power of Apache SystemML.
+The intended audience for this Code Pattern is both application developers and other stakeholders who wish to utilize the power of Data Science quickly and effectively to solve machine learning problems using Apache SystemML.
+Although Apache SystemML provides various out-of-the box algorithms to experiment with, this specific Code Pattern will provide a Linear Regression example to demonstrate the ease and power of Apache SystemML.
 Additionally, users can develop their own algorithms using Apache SystemML's Declarative Machine Language (DML) which has R or Python like syntax, or customize any algorithm provided in the package.
 For more information about additional functionality support, documentation, and the roadmap, please visit [Apache SystemML](http://systemml.apache.org).

 ![](doc/source/images/architecture.png)